grrr-amsterdam/gulpfile/README.md

 #### Configure
 - Create a `gulp.json` config file (see [below](#config-file)).
 - Add the required Babel dependencies for your project.
 A good starting point is by adding `babel-preset-env`.
 See the [Babel docs](https://babeljs.io/docs/plugins/preset-env/) for more information.
-- Specify the Babel config in the `gulp.json`.
+Now specify the Babel config in the `gulp.json`.
 See [below](#config-file) for an example, or check the [Babel docs](https://babeljs.io/docs/usage/babelrc/) for more information.

 #### Run
 Run gulp by calling: